Arcadia-Science/2024-unicellular-tracking/README.md

 For more information on glob patterns check out the official Python [documentation](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob) for the pathlib library.
 The default glob pattern is "*.nd2".

 ### Cell tracking
-There are two scripts for executing cell tracking on a batch of timelapse microscopy data.
-Which script to run depends on the substrate used in the experiment: either agar microchamber pools or 384 (or 1536) well plates.
-Regardless of the substrate, however, the expected input is more or less the same: a ~20 sec timelapse of brightfield microscopy data stored as a nd2 file in which there are clearly unicellular organisms swimming around.
-There are no constraints on the duration, dimensions, frame rate, or pixel size of the timelapse, but the code has thus far predominantly been tested on 20 sec timelapses with dimensions around (400, 1200, 1200) T, Y, X acquired at 20-50 frames per second.
+There are two scripts for executing cell tracking on a batch of time-lapse microscopy data.
+Which script to run depends on the type of vessel used in the experiment: either agar microchamber pools or 384 (or 1536) well plates.
+Regardless of the vessel type, however, the expected input is more or less the same: a ~20 sec timelapse of brightfield microscopy data stored as a nd2 file in which there are clearly unicellular organisms swimming around.
+There are no constraints on the duration, dimensions, frame rate, or pixel size of the timelapse, but the code has thus far predominantly been tested on 20 sec timelapses with dimensions around (400, 1200, 1200) T, Y, X acquired at 20-30 frames per second.
 Most cell tracking has been performed on different species and strains of Chlamydomonas, hence the default of 6 µm for the `min_cell_diameter_um` parameter.
 This parameter should be increased or decreased based on the size of the organism recorded.

 Both scripts will perform segmentation and cell tracking on the timelapse.
 The segmentation is effectively just background subtraction and intensity thresholding; cell tracking is done using [btrack](https://btrack.readthedocs.io/en/latest/index.html).
 The output for each nd2 file is a tiff file of the segmented timelapse and a csv file of the motility data that contains every cell detected in the segmentation.